septadev/seat-availability/README.md

 This dataset estimates the seat availability on SEPTA routes.

 ## Latest release
-Latest version: [v202205010](https://github.com/septadev/seat-availability/releases/tag/v202205010), containing estimates for the week of May 1, 2022 to May 7, 2022.
+Latest version: [v202205080](https://github.com/septadev/seat-availability/releases/tag/v202205080), containing estimates for the week of May 8, 2022 to May 14, 2022.
-These estimates are based on data collected from April 9 through April 24, 2022 for most bus routes, Regional Rail routes, subway/elevated routes, and the Norristown High Speed Line.
+These estimates are based on data collected from April 16 through May 1, 2022 for most bus routes, Regional Rail routes, subway/elevated routes, and the Norristown High Speed Line.

 ### Changes in this version:
-* This version uses GTFS v202204241, which contains slight changes from the previous version.
+* This version uses GTFS v202204242, which contains slight changes from the previous version.
 As a result, some routes may have fewer estimations available.

 ### Special notes:
 * This version, like previous versions, has estimations for some bus routes but not all bus routes.
 This version does not contain estimations for some modes, routes, trips, and stops due to data availability.
 We expect to update existing estimations and to add estimations for additional routes in future versions.